pop-os/cosmic/README.md

 ```

 ##### Note
-Use of `sudo` is not required or recommended for COSMIC.
+Use of `sudo` is not required nor recommended for COSMIC.

 ## Removal